Thomas Kinkade Lighthouse

 Split Rock Light from the Shores of Lake Superior

-I had lived near the shores of Lake Superior for many years, and traveled to Split Rock Lighthouse more than once, and the waves and the lighthouse aren't exaggerated at all, as the numerous ships carrying cargo from the iron ore regions of the Mesabi iron ore region, along with grains to other part of the world had to navigate treacherous areas of the lake which at times was as dangerous as any ocean, as the many shipwrecks on Lake Superior can testify to, including the most famous one: the Edmund Fitzgerald.
+When younger I had lived near the shores of Lake Superior for many years, and traveled to Split Rock Lighthouse more than once.
+The waves and the lighthouse shown in the painting aren't exaggerated at all, as the numerous ships carrying away cargo from the iron ore regions of Minnesota, along with grains to other parts of the world, had to navigate treacherous areas of the lake which at times was as dangerous as any ocean.
+Many shipwrecks on Lake Superior can testify to that, including the most famous one: the wreck of the Edmund Fitzgerald.